PanuGr/recipes/README.md

-# A collection of Greek recipes
+# A collection of recipes
 <!-- This line will not be displayed in the rendered Markdown
 ## Prompt Claude
 Create separate infographics for these recipes: